OceanDataTools/openrvdas/test/sikuliaq/README.md

 selecting between modes, one may manually start/stop/reconfigure individual loggers as desired.

-Again, recall that create_skq_config.py is a quick and dirty hack for creating a usable config file (and as such will probably outlive us all).
+Again, recall that `create_skq_config.py` is a quick and dirty hack for creating a usable config file (and as such will probably outlive us all).
 But please don't expect too much out of it.

-Note: The sensor message format definitions are under the local/ director in local/sensor/sikuliaq.json and local/sensor_model/sikuliaq.json
+*Note:* The configuration file specifies Sikuliaq-specific sensor definitions in test/sikuliaq/sensors.json and sensor model definitions in test/sikuliaq/sensor_models.json.
+Please see [Locations of Message, Sensor and Sensor Model Definitions in the NMEA Parsing document](../../docs/nmea_parser.md#locations-of-message-sensor-and-sensor-model-definitions) for more information on specifying deployment-specific sensor definitions.